shashank-taliwal/shashank-taliwal/README.md

 ## :sassy_man:  About me
-- :school: I am a `Pre-final year Student` at Institute of Engineering and Technology, Lucknow `(Graduation year-2023)`
+- :school: I am a `final year Student` at Institute of Engineering and Technology, Lucknow `(Graduation year-2023)`
 - :technologist: I love using Software as a solution for every `Problem`
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1KkivZtIAwHyuRZTZA-p8aRcKUW0fuvdd/view?usp=sharing).
 - :nerd_face: Always `learning new things`